panchomb/ie-exercise-3/modules/kubernetes-configuration/extension/README.md

 ### Parameter: `clusterName`

 The name of the AKS cluster that should be configured.
 - Required: Yes
 - Type: string

-### Parameter: `extensionType`

-Type of the Extension, of which this resource is an instance of.
-It must be one of the Extension Types registered with Microsoft.KubernetesConfiguration by the Extension publisher.

-- Required: Yes
-- Type: string

-### Parameter: `name`

-The name of the Flux Configuration.

-- Required: Yes
-- Type: string

 ### Parameter: `configurationProtectedSettings`

 Configuration settings that are sensitive, as name-value pairs for configuring this extension.
 - Required: No
 - Type: secureObject
 - Default: `{}`